manuel-Oelmaier/LocalPythonCodingLlm/README.md

-# LocalPythonCodingLlm README
+# LocalPythonCodingLlm

-This extensision runs a LLM model locally with python.You can query like in chatwindow.
+This extensision runs a LLM model locally with python.You can query it in the Chatwindow.

 ## Features

-- query an LLM that generates Code that passes the Tests.
-- The LLM runs locally so your data is safe
-- Alternativly generate Code based on a description in the Chat window.
+- offline
+- no data collection
+- open source
+- unlimited queries

+keep in mind: Chatgpt/Copilot will be more accurate, since they have more processing power etc ...

 ## Requirements

-python in the PATH
+- python in the PATH
-Python Extension form Microsoft
+- github.copilot-chat extension in VSC
 ## Issues

 please report issues to https://github.com/manuel-Oelmaier/LocalPythonCodingLlm/issues

 ## Release Notes

-### 0.0.1 began extension
+### 0.0.1 extension release